 Through strong partnerships with UNL colleges and departments, we integrate professional development with classroom experiences so students proactively identify, prepare for and pursue their professional interests.
 Centralized events like career fairs, workshops and programs bring students and employers together to discuss a broad range of topics and trends.
-Husker Hire Link, our network of job and internship listings, connects UNL students and alumni with employers in a variety of industries and locations throughout the world.
+Handshake, our network of job and internship listings, connects UNL students and alumni with employers in a variety of industries and locations throughout the world.

 We count ourselves lucky to support students as they transition from college life to careers or further education and are proud to serve the UNL community.

 MA in Political Science - University of Missouri, Columbia

 In college, Bill was on the student senate, where he participated in discussions involving the University’s academic affairs activity.
 Witnessing major decisions being made drove Bill to seek a management and leadership position for his career.

 If he could have any super power, it would be to use all of his brain (where’s the ‘Limitless’ pills when you need them?).
 Bill would also love to travel around the world, specifically to Europe and the Middle East.
 During this adventure, he would also like to explore his interest in archaeology.

 If Bill won a million dollars, he would first put some away for his children’s academic fund (very responsible, Bill).
 With the rest, he would focus on philanthropy by both giving money to charities and establishing need-based academic scholarships.

 Ever since she was a kid, Tracy has wanted to be a school counselor.
 She even did her own internship by shadowing her middle school counselor.
 As a Career Advisor she gets to go to her dream job every day.